nextgenusfs/mhc_cluster/README.md

 `brew install hmmer`

-####Running the Scripts####

-Processing Ion Torrent Data:
+####Processing Ion Torrent Data:####

 From the Ion Torrent Server, analyze the data using the `--disable-all-filters` BaseCaller argument.
 This will leave the adapters/key/barcode sequence intact.
 The data need to be exported as a FASTQ file, or alternatively use a 3rd party tool to convert the BAM output file to FASTQ (i.e. `bedtools bamtofastq -i <BAM> -fq <FASTQ>`).
 You can then de-multiplex the data as follows:

 `mhc-process_ion.py --barcodes 1,5,24 --rev_comp data.fastq > data.demux.fq`

 This will find Ion barcodes (1, 5, and 24) and relabel header with that information (barcodelabel=BC_5;).
 By default,     it will look for all 96 Ion Xpress barcodes, specifiy the barcodes you used by a comma separated list.
 Next the script will find and trim both the forward and reverse primers (default is MHC_DRB region: drbF & drbR).
 This will then save to STDOUT the sequences that have a valid barcode sequence and contain both forward/reverse primers, and finally it will reverse-complement the sequence so it is in the proper orientation for the next step.
-These options can be customized using: --fwd_primer, --rev_primer, etc. Type -h for all the available options.
+These options can be customized using: `--fwd_primer`, `--rev_primer`, etc. Type `-h` for all the available options.

-Clustering your data into OTUs:
+####Clustering your data into OTUs:####

 The next step is to quality filter the data (remove low quality reads), remove contaminating reads by filtering with a DRB exon 2 HMM model (HMMER3), trimming the reads to a set length (average read length), and then utilize the UPARSE OTU clustering algorithm via USEARCH8.
 This is done as follows: